jeffcarp/test-lambda/README.md

 # `test-lambda`

 AWS Lambda is really cool, but you know what's also cool?
-A well tested app.
-Writing your code as a Lambda function is convenient because it makes things easy to test.
+Tests.
+Fortunately, Lambda functions are easy to test.

 ```js
 var assert = require('assert')